matthew00121/final_project/README.md

 <br/><br/>

 ### Analysis 4: From 2012 to 2022, which counties had the highest number of white enrollees?
-How many counties had zero white enrollees?
+How many counties had no white enrollees?

 1. Create a pivot table with “Count” as the first row, followed by “County/State/Territory” as the next row.
 Set “White” as the column.
 Summarize all by “SUM.” <br/>
 !['Analysis 4', 'Analysis 4'](/Screenshots/12.jpg)